 There are or have been 4 bands that go by the name of The Vipers.

-Thirdly, another was one of the leading Irish new wave groups of the late 1970s.
+#2 The Vipers was one of the leading Irish new wave groups of the late 1970s.
 An incendiary live act fronted by Paul Boyle and virtuoso guitarist George Sweeney, they built up a loyal following in their home country and gigged with the likes of The Clash and The Jam.

 A well received debut single "I've Got You"/"No Such Thing" (Mulligan LUNS 718) hit the streets in late 1978.
 This was heard and liked by the BBC's John Peel who invited the band across the Irish Sea to do a session for his famous radio program, the Peel Sessions.
 A permanent move to London led to extensive UK tours with Boomtown Rats and Thin Lizzy as well as regular gigs on the circuit including the Marquee, Music Machine and Fulham Greyhound.
 A further single "Take Me" was released in early 1980.
 Although press was always positive a failure to secure long term record company support led to the band splitting up in London in late 1980.